Ice (character): Global Guardians

 When an engineer named Rod Schoendienst discovered the ice people, he made a pact with the King that allowed Tora to leave their kingdom.
 After Rod introduced Tora to Doctor Mist and the Global Guardians she joined the team as the second Icemaiden.
-Soon after, she became friends with Beatriz DaCosta (aka Green Flame).
-After the Guardians lost their U.N. funding in the wake of the Justice League's reformation as the Justice League International, Beatriz talked her into walking up to a JLI embassy and asking for a job.
-Remarkably, in the wake of Black Canary's resignation and the abduction of several members, the short-handed JLI took them on.
+Soon after, she became friends with Beatriz Da Costa (aka Green Flame).
+After the Guardians lose their funding from the United Nations in the wake of the Justice League's reformation as Justice League International, Green Flame talks Icemaiden into joining the Justice League.

 Justice League

 Ice's personality is a mix of girl-next-door wholesomeness and innocent-abroad naiveté, which served as a contrast to the impulsive, libidinous traits of her friend and teammate Fire.
 The two change their names from Green Flame and Icemaiden to Fire and Ice.

-Ice serves with the Justice League International for years (remaining with the American branch even after a European branch was opened), occasionally dated Green Lantern Guy Gardner, and expresses an open (albeit unrequited) crush on Superman after he joins the team.
-Ice is present at Superman's death (in Superman (vol. 2) #75).
-She is one of the few Justice Leaguers still standing after Doomsday, Superman's killer, has dispatched the team.